 Unlike any seed ever grown in nature, the hollow polymer clay pods that Claire Maunsell creates are a true sensory delight.
 While Claire does enjoy playing with shape and form, what really stands out in her pod work is the rich, deep, and mysterious textures and colors.
 She uses many layers of color, building one upon the next until the effect is “just right”.
 She’s told me that doing surface work on a hollow pod is actually easier because the shape will take texture without flattening the pod shape, unlike what can happen when texturing a solid mass of raw polymer.
 Here are a few of Claire’s polymer clay pods.

-Claire doesn’t have tutorials (yet) but you can learn from her in a CraftCast class and she does teach workshops around the world if you’re lucky enough to match schedules with her.
+You can learn from Claire online here, and she does teach workshops around the world if you’re lucky enough to match schedules with her.
 You can see more of her incredibly gorgeous work on her Flickr photostream here.

 Polymer Clay Pods by Selena Wells